vishal2github/noJava/Theoretical_Notes/Loop.md

       two different kinds of defining of for loop.

     • Mutliple-for loops are created when multiple "single-for" conditions are defined completely isolated/separate from each other, one after the other.
 ```

 <br>

 ### **for construct**

-+ Define loop by using "for" when no of iterations are known/fixed.
++ Define loop by using "for" when number of iterations are known/fixed.

 <br>